 How to Test Pool Water without a Kit

 Pool supply stores will, in most cases, test pool water using their analysis equipment for free.
 You just take a pool water sample and receive a printout showing the readings.
-They will recommend what you need to add to correct any readings that are off.
+They will recommend what you need to add to correct any off readings.

 Remember that they offer the service free because they want to supply you with chemicals.